somanyadav/NU-Placement-Portal/README.md

 3. <a href="https://github.com/mahakfaheem">Mahak Faheem</a>
 4. <a href="https://github.com/dikshadutt08">Diksha Dutt</a>
 5. <a href="https://github.com/SiddheshShinde-tech">Siddhesh Shinde</a>
-all are grateful to them for being good mentors and for guiding us on the right path.
+-all are grateful to them for being good mentors and for guiding us on the right path.
 Also, thanking Mr. Debashish Sengupta, Mr. Eswaran Narasimhan and Mr. Manish Hurkat for their guidance all throughout our Capstone Project.

 ## Team Members